Skip to content

 band_as_dim bool

 Classic-raster only.
 If True, bands become an xarray band dimension on a single band_data DataArray (the rioxarray- compatible idiom).
 If False, each band becomes a separate data variable named after its description (or band_N).
 The True default suits multispectral imagery; False is preferable when bands carry semantically distinct quantities.
+Bands reporting differing nodata/scale/offset cannot be CF-decoded as one variable: values are returned raw with per-band metadata in band_nodata/band_scale_factor/band_add_offset coordinates and a warning is emitted (use band_as_dim=False to decode each band independently).

 True